Close enough to Hobart for a day trip, but far enough for a whole weekend, is the beautiful rugged land of Bruny Island.

 Bruny Island Premium Wines Bar & Grill

 Open for lunch seven days a week, the tables are alfresco and look right over the beautiful vineyards and tumbling yellow hills.
-An extensive menu specializing in Bruny Island produce including tapas, gourmet burgers, platters and some of the best wine I have ever tasted!
+An extensive menu specialising in Bruny Island produce including tapas, gourmet burgers, platters and some of the best wine I have ever tasted!

 Bruny Island Berry Farm